CIG-MAE: Cross-Modal Information-Guided Masked Autoencoder for Self-Supervised WiFi Sensing: Experiments

 To validate the suitability of our design for practical IoT deployment, we benchmark the proposed CNN backbone against a ViT-based counterpart.
 Specifically, we replaced the CNN encoder-decoder with a ViT equivalent following the standard Masked Autoencoder design \cite{ViT,SSL_MAE_2021}, while keeping other components unchanged.
-The ViT baseline consists of an encoder with $6$ blocks ($1024$ embedding dim, $16$ heads) and a decoder with $4$ blocks ($512$ dim, $8$ heads).
+The ViT baseline consists of an encoder with $6$ blocks ($1024$ embedding dim, $16$ heads) and a decoder with $5$ blocks ($512$ dim, $8$ heads), determined as the best-performing configuration by sequentially sweeping decoder depth over $\{1\text{--}6\}$, encoder depth over $\{1\text{--}7\}$, and embedding dimension over $\{256, 512, 1024\}$ on the NLOS dataset.
 The comprehensive comparison is detailed in Table~\ref{cnn_vit_compare}.

-\textbf{Performance Superiority.} The CNN-based model substantially outperforms the ViT counterpart across all datasets (e.g., +29.34\% accuracy on NLOS).
+\textbf{Performance Superiority.} The CNN-based model substantially outperforms the ViT counterpart across all datasets.
 This gap stems from the inherent inductive biases of CNNs, such as locality and translation equivariance, which are highly compatible with the structured features of CSI time-frequency maps.
 In contrast, ViT lacks these priors and struggles to learn effectively from the limited scale of CSI datasets.

-\textbf{Edge Deployment Feasibility.} Critically, the CNN architecture demonstrates superior efficiency, utilizing approximately $10\times$ fewer parameters and $1000\times$ fewer FLOPs than the ViT.
-This extreme computational economy is decisive for WiFi sensing: it enables the framework to be deployed directly on resource-constrained edge devices (e.g., commercial WiFi access points), facilitating ubiquitous, real-time sensing without expensive hardware accelerators.
+\textbf{Edge Deployment Feasibility.} Critically, the CNN architecture demonstrates superior efficiency, utilizing approximately $10\times$ fewer parameters and $1000\times$ fewer FLOPs than the ViT (Table~V).
+For practical context, commercial WiFi access points (e.g., Qualcomm IPQ4019 used by Nexmon \cite{nexmon1,nexmon2,ipq} ) typically offer a general-purpose compute budget of only a few GFLOPs/s and 1\,GB of DRAM.
+Requiring about 0.14\,GFLOPs per inference, our CNN can theoretically sustain real-time sensing at roughly 20 FPS while comfortably fitting within the memory budget.
+In contrast, the ViT baseline's massive computational and memory demands render it entirely infeasible on such low-power SoCs without dedicated accelerators.

+\textbf{Overfitting in Self-Supervised Pre-training.} Although the training splits contain only a few thousand unlabeled sequences (e.g., roughly $2.5\text{k}$ for SignFi), the masked autoencoding objective provides significantly more effective constraints than the raw sequence count suggests.
+Specifically, each sequence is partitioned into 400 patches.
+With a masking ratio of $\rho=0.95$, the model must reconstruct 380 patches per sequence.
+Over 300 pre-training epochs, this combinatorial effect yields approximately $2.5\text{k} \times 380 \times 300 \approx 2.8 \times 10^8$ patch-level predictions per stream.
+For our 14M-parameter CNN backbone, this equates to roughly ten supervisory constraints per parameter.
+Combined with convolutional weight sharing and the redundancy-reduction loss, this massive volume of fine-grained supervision acts as a strong regularizer.
+Consequently, increasing the pre-training data volume consistently improves test accuracy, confirming that overfitting is not dominant in the self-supervised stage.